Justice Entry 10 of 25

 Reality test: what was taken, damaged, lost, distorted, or made unsafe?

-Reciprocity test: what repair would seem meaningful if you were harmed, and possible if you were responsible?
+Reciprocity test: what repair would seem real if you were harmed, and possible if you were responsible?

 Authority test: who can require, verify, or enforce repair?